 In 1961, when a group of affordable housing visionaries began creating the template for what is now known as CCH, there were no press conferences, no official announcements, no blog and no tweet to herald its formation.
-Yet, from the very beginning and throughout its five decades of history, there have been four key components worth shouting about: vision, commitment, partnerships and caring.
+Yet, from the very beginning and throughout its six decades of history, there have been four key components worth shouting about: vision, commitment, partnerships and caring.

 Advocacy for Affordable Housing

 CCH and other nonprofit organizations take concerned seniors to Sacramento annually to meet with legislators on issues of relevance.
 Our committed advocates also participate in phone calling and letter writing campaigns to local, state and federal legislators when pertinent issues arise affecting the lives of seniors.

 - Median annual income of residents at CCH communities is 20 to 60 percent of Area Median Income (AMI)

 - The age range of our residents is 55 to 90 plus years.

 - CCH currently manages about 50 communities, housing more than 5,000 residents in nine states.

 Our Honored Residents

 Meet Elton Rivers